The one skill that makes all your others land

 What this workshop is not

-Most communication training fails for the same reason: it treats communication as a surface skill — a matter of style, energy, or tactics — and then teaches one person's style to a room full of different people.
-It doesn't work because it can't.
+Most communication training comes up short for the same reason: it treats communication as a surface skill — a matter of style, energy, or tactics — and then teaches one person's style to a room full of different people.
+It can't do otherwise.
 The people who try to apply it either feel like they're performing somebody else's personality, or quietly conclude the training wasn't for them.

 This workshop is built differently.